 3) Armor works.

 Oh, man, this is a big one for me.
 Yes, armor works, and it works really, really well.
 So well, in fact, that most swords are useless against good armor unless used in very specific ways (half-swording, for example).
-Blades just don’t cut through metal (generally), and that means a guy or gal in chain mail or plate armor was pretty well protected from sword blows.
+Blades just don’t cut through metal (generally), and that means someone in chain mail or plate armor was pretty well protected from sword blows.
 Armor became so good that a bunch of specialized weapons developed to defeat it, mostly polearms that put a lot of pressure on a very small area, puncturing or crushing rather than cutting.

 There are tons of videos on YouTube demonstrating the resilience of metal armor (and even padded armor) against sword blows, but here’s a couple of great videos on the subject from Falchion Archaeology to get you started: